jsteenbeeke/jsteenbeeke.github.io/recruiters.md

 * Insist I call you on the phone (I really don't have time to speak to every recruiter who stumbles upon my LinkedIn page)
 * Send me contact invites on LinkedIn
 * Try getting in touch with me through my current employer
+* Assume I'm inflating numbers or making exaggerated claims in this article

 # Recruiter blacklist